RemoteRabbit/djangoPolls/README.md

 Django Project polls web application

 # ToDo - not in any order
--Landing page
+- Landing page
     - Make one
     - Set it up to override django sign on and sign up
 - Setup user login and creation
-    - at somepoint set this up to do third party login
+    - at some point set this up to do third party login
 - fancy up the admin console
 - page redesigns
 - add additional testing for better coverage